Taras Kozak: Biography

 As a nonpartisan candidate he took part in the 2012 Ukrainian parliamentary election in Ukraine's 122nd electoral district, around the city of Yavoriv in Lviv Oblast.
 He finished second, with 36.55% of the vote (the winner, Vasyl Pazynyak of Fatherland, received 55.87%).

 In the 2014 Ukrainian parliamentary election Kozak became a people's deputy representing Opposition Bloc (he was number 14 on its election list).
-And after the 2019 Ukrainian parliamentary election for Opposition Platform — For Life (this time as number 10 of its election list, in the same election Medvedchuk was elected to parliament for the same party).
+And after the 2019 Ukrainian parliamentary election for Opposition Platform — For Life (this time as number 10 on its election list, in the same election Medvedchuk was elected to parliament for the same party).

 Taras Kozak is a member of political organization "Ukrainskiy vybor" led by Viktor Medvedchuk.

 In 2018 Kozak voted against the Law on Recognition of Ukrainian Sovereignty over the Occupied Territories of Donetsk and Luhansk Oblasts.